Skilled Nominated visa (subclass 190)

 Letters of release

 NSW Business & Skilled Migration does not offer Letters of Release.
-NSW nominates candidates under the Skilled Nominated (subclass 190) program because their occupational skills are needed in the state.
+NSW nominates candidates under the Skilled Nominated visa (subclass 190) because their occupational skills are needed in the state.
 NSW nominees applicants are expected to live and work in NSW.

 Regional Skills Relocation Grant Program